A concise frictional contact formulation based on surface potentials and isogeometric discretization: Introduction

-Unlike the adopted plasticity theory, the presented work formulates the variational principle for friction problems based on a purely kinematical constraint function by defining a gap vector, called the \textit{interacting gap}.
-For the determination of the sliding point, we employ the direct elimination of the kinematical constraint function.
+Unlike adopted elastoplasticity algorithms, the present work formulates the variational principle for friction problems based on a purely kinematical constraint function by defining a new gap vector, called the \textit{interacting gap}.
+For the determination of the sliding point, we use the direct elimination of the kinematical constraint function.
 Therefore, normal and tangential contact are treated in a consistent manner, and the sliding point can be determined by solving a local equation that does not rely on the tangential slip in the parameter space.
 This direct elimination approach turns out to be identical to the MFC concept.
-Our framework here, however, can also recover the adopted plasticity theory by expressing the contact potential as the equivalent force constraint instead of the kinematical constraint.
+Our framework here, however, can also recover adopted elastoplasticity algorithms by expressing the contact potential as an equivalent force constraint instead of a kinematical constraint.

-Furthermore, this work presents the corresponding finite element implementation using the novel isogeometric discretization technique for frictional and isothermal contact problems.
+Furthermore, this work presents the corresponding finite element implementation using the novel isogeometric discretization technique for frictional contact problems.
 Additionally, an unbiased friction formulation is also provided here through the \textit{two-half-pass approach} of \citet{spbf}.

-Compared to existing friction formulations, this work has the following novelties: \bitm \item The extension of surface potential-based contact to friction. \item The advancement of the \textit{moving friction cone} approach to an alternative but concise theoretical framework. \item The explicit demonstration of the thermodynamic consistency of the proposed contact formulation. \item Accurate determination of the tangential traction direction based on smooth isogeometric surface discretization. \eitm
+Compared to existing friction formulations, this work has the following novelties: \bitm \item The extension of \textit{surface potential-based contact} to friction. \item The advancement of the \textit{moving friction cone} approach to an alternative but concise theoretical framework. \item The explicit demonstration of the thermodynamic consistency of the proposed contact formulation. \item Accurate determination of the tangential traction direction based on smooth isogeometric surface discretizations. \eitm

 The remaining parts of this paper are structured as follows.
 Sec.~\ref{s:oneD} studies the contact thermodynamics of an elementary friction system.
 In this section, a variational principle and a direct elimination approach for the determination of the sliding point are also presented.
 Sec.~\ref{s:theory} extends the concept to general isothermal 3D friction.
 In Sec.~\ref{s:fem}, the corresponding finite element formulation is presented.
 Sec.~\ref{s:examples} provides several numerical examples to assess the proposed formulation in comparison with existing ones in the literature.
 Sec.~\ref{s:conclude} concludes the paper.